 The victim mindset is toxic, yet the majority unconsciously embrace the victim’s way of life.

-You can choose to be happy or sad – a winner or loser.
+The good news is we can choose to be happy or sad – a winner or loser.

 Blame strips you of your power – leaving you defenseless.